pchemguy/spec-kit/templates/capabilities/capabilities.md

 - each identified Core User Capability is represented by one or more dedicated capabilities;
 - no Core User Capability is obscured by solution form, interaction model, technology, access mode, delivery context, or supporting logic;
-- no Core User Capability absorbs Supporting Functional Capability or NFFF Aspect semantics.
+- no Core User Capability absorbs Supporting Functional Capability or NFFF Capability semantics.

 If validation fails: